Aquaculture in the United Kingdom: Scotland

 Salmon farming has also led to criticism from wildlife groups, conservationist and anglers, all of whom point to lower levels of wild salmon swimming up river to spawn.
 They allege that the mass proliferation of sea farming methods has had a detrimental effect on the wild salmon species.
 One journalist pointed out that a 40 m cage could hold up to 70,000 fish, which he said was the equivalent of "..a series of floating battery hen sheds; salmon has long been sold on the prospect of cleanliness and health.
 The impression is fraudulent."

 A Parliamentary committee raised the possibility of salmon farms being located on land to avoid the prevalence of sea lice.
 One speaker at the committee's hearing stated that they were spending £50 million to produce 1,000 tonne of fish, and that the added cost of building concrete structures to house the fish would cost extra and would be power hungry, therefore negating the CO_{2} benefits of having open pens/cages in the sea.

 Due to the large number of salmon migratory rivers on the east coast of Scotland, no salmon farms have been allowed to be sited in that area.

+In 2025, The Food Policy Institute called for a moratorium on new intensive fish farms in Scottish sea lochs, pending compliance with environmental and welfare standards and giving the Scottish Government time to audit, monitor properly, and adapt regulation.